 How Long Does the Detox Process Last?

-In most cases, the detox process spans a period of 7-10 days in total.
+How long can you expect to endure the process of detox and withdrawal?
+It depends on the type of substance withdrawal and how severe an addiction is.
+In most cases, the detox process spans seven to ten days in total.
 However, this duration is not the same for everyone.
-It also depends on your mental and physical wellbeing, and how severe your withdrawal symptoms are.
+It also depends on your mental and physical well-being and how severe your withdrawal symptoms are.

 Start Your Recovery Journey With Serenity Grove

+If you’re looking for a comprehensive, attentive, and comforting environment for the drug and alcohol detox process, Serenity Grove is here for you.
 Not only this, but we offer residential and outpatient addiction treatment programs to set you off on the right path to recovery.
 Want to learn more about how we can help you or a loved one get your life back on track?
-Contact us today.
+Contact us today at 844.904.3485.